Guillotine (pronounced gil-uh-teen)

 in West Yorkshire; then called the Halifax

-Gibbet, the decapitation of a Mr John Dalton was recorded in 1286.
+Gibbet, the decapitation of an unfortunate Mr John Dalton recorded in 1286.
 A sixteenth century engraving named The Execution of Murcod Ballagh Near to

 Merton in Ireland 1307 shows a similar machine suggesting use also in medieval